Stability of Euclidean 3-space for the positive mass theorem: Introduction

 Recently there has been growing interest in establishing a stability result for the Positive Mass Theorem.
 This problem falls within the larger effort to understand the (non-)stability of classical rigidity theorems for metrics with lower scalar curvature bounds \cite{Sormani23,Gromov19}.
 When it comes to the Positive Mass Theorem, one difficulty comes from the fact that asymptotically flat manifolds with nonnegative scalar curvature and small masses can be far from Euclidean 3-space with respect to standard topologies like the Gromov-Hausdorff topology, see for instance \cite{HI01,LS14}.
 To overcome this, researchers have turned to exploring newer topologies, notably the intrinsic flat topology, see \cite{Sormani23,Sormani16} for a survey on those questions.

 The earliest conjecture about the stability of the Positive Mass Theorem was formulated by Huisken-Ilmanen \cite[Section 9]{HI01}:

-\begin{conj} Suppose $(M_i,g_i)$ is a sequence of asymptotically flat $3$-manifolds with nonnegative scalar curvature and ADM mass $m(g_i)$ tending to $0$.
-Then there is a set $Z_i\subset M_i$ such that the area of $\partial Z_i$ converges to $0$ and $(M_i\setminus Z_i,g_i)$ converges to Euclidean 3-space in the Gromov-Hausdorff topology. \end{conj}
+\begin{conj} Suppose $(M_i,g_i)$ is a sequence of asymptotically flat $3$-manifolds with nonnegative scalar curvature and suppose that the ADM mass $m(g_i)$ of an end converges to $0$.
+Then, there is a subset $Z_i\subset M_i$ such that $M_i\setminus Z_i$ contains the given end, the area of $\partial Z_i$ converges to $0$, and $(M_i\setminus Z_i,g_i)$ converges to Euclidean 3-space in the Gromov-Hausdorff topology for any choice of basepoints. \end{conj}

 Because of the Penrose inequality, the following has also been conjectured by Ilmanen \cite{Bray22}: \begin{conj} The subsets $Z_i$ can be chosen so that

 \end{conj}

 The purpose of this paper is to prove the stability conjecture of Huisken-Ilmanen.
 Our results go slightly beyond the conjecture, as we show that convergence occurs also in the sense of measures.
 Although we are unable to settle the second conjecture, we make progress by providing a bound of the surface area which is almost quadratic in the mass.
 The main statement is the following: